-Patio covers and gazebos can make your outdoor space more comfortable and functional.
+Patio covers, awnings, and gazebos can make your outdoor space more comfortable and functional.
 New products on the market can take them a step further by turning your patio cover or gazebo into a mini power plant with the addition of solar panels.
 If you’re considering making the upgrade to build some sort of solar lounge, you may want to look into a solar patio cover or gazebo.

 What is a solar patio cover?

 Solar patio covers are part of an emerging category of solar that uses a structure other than the roof of your home or business as the framework for a solar system installation.
+These structures are often commonly referred to as “solar pergolas”.

 The majority of small-scale solar installations go on the roof, but not every roof is ideal for solar.
 Luckily, if you have the right space, there are plenty of other system designs that you can use for your solar panels.
 These include ground-mounted solar systems, solar carport, and solar trees – and now you can add solar patio covers and solar gazebos to that list.